Not just a word anymore

 I feel like the only time I blog is when I have a baby, so most probably this will be my last one until next year:D Just kidding…but probably not☺️

 Ok, so it’s taken me almost a year to finish writing this but here she is… Ada Lynn’s Birth Story!
-Ada’s birth story is nuts.
+Ada’s birth story is fun.
 I kind of don’t even know where to begin.
 I’ll start with the week before we met her.

 OJ4A1908.jpg

 On the way back home, I started feeling my contractions but they weren’t painful at all.
-They just felt like I was flexing my abs… Rebecca told me to get home, eat some cucumbers to keep my blood pressure low and to take a bath to help slow down my contractions.
+They just felt like I was flexing my abs.
+Our midwife told me to get home, eat some cucumbers to keep my blood pressure low and to take a bath to help slow down my contractions.
 I got in the bath and laid on my side so I could rest and prepare to meet our daughter.
 There I was with my giant belly, my cucumbers, and a nice hot bath☺️ I maybe ate some chicken strips too😂 Very romantic 🥰

 When our midwife arrived, I was fully dilated!!!
 Like a 10!!!
-Like, a 10, 10!
+Like, a full 10, 10!
 What?!
 How?!
 I thought I would at least feel some pain by this point?!
-I was even feeling any discomfort!
+I was not even feeling slight discomfort!
 Since I was fully dilated, we were sure we would be meeting Ada any moment.
 Long story, short… We did not.
 We would fill the tub, drain the tub, repeat…I am pretty sure we tried every midwife trick there is as well.

 Rebecca, her team, our photographer, and one of my dearest friends all set up camp in the living room and said they weren’t leaving until Ada arrived.
 A slumber party it was!
 Having that many people choose to stay with me and support me was such an incredible feeling.
 I felt so loved!